My child is turning 18 shortly after the program starts, how does this affect eligibility?

 What are the out of pocket expenses for the student?

 Students are responsible for travel expenses.
 They are also responsible for personal expenses like laundry and recreational activities.
 Room and Board are provided at no additional cost.
-High school students also receive a stipend which in 2020 was $300.00 a week ($2100 for the 7 weeks), paid ½ at the beginning of the program and the remainder when all program obligations have been met.
+High school students also receive a stipend which in 2021 was $300.00 a week ($2100 for the 7 weeks).
+Students are paid ½ of their stipend at the beginning of the program and the remainder when all program obligations are met.

 Are students required to live on campus?